Towards Understanding the Generative Capability of Adversarially Robust Classifiers: Energy Perspective on Robust Classifier

-We use Stochastic Gradient Langevin Dynamics (SGLD) to approximate $\mathbb{E}_{p_{\theta}(x)}$~\cite{du2020implicit}.
 JEAT uses Eq.~(\ref{xadv3}) to find adversarial example and Eq.~(\ref{gimage2}) to generate image like PreJEAT.
 With our proposed JEAT, adversarial examples, adversarial training, and image generation are connected to the energy $E_\theta(x,y)$ in a clear way.
 We also plot the energy contour of $E_\theta(x, y)$ in Fig.~\ref{fig:energy}(d).
 Compared to the other three models, the energy function of a JEAT trained classifier near the center is the flattest among the four classifiers.
 Moreover, the energy contour is smooth across different energy levels.
 Hence images generated from a JEAT trained classifier are more likely a natural image and exhibits many natural details.
 Moreover, a flat energy function is less sensitive to noise perturbation.
 We will verify in experiments that JEAT improves both quality of generated images and adversarial robustness systematically.